-Test operations, check pump is clean and free from debris.
-If blocked make recommendation for pump clean refurbishment.
+Test condensate pump operations (if applicable), check pump is clean and free from debris.
+If blocked, recommend necessary repairs.

 Test zone motors (if applicable)

-Test operation of zone motor dampers to ensure they are closing and opening correctly.
-If not operating correctly make recommendations.
+Test operation of zone motor dampers (if applicable) to ensure they are closing and opening correctly.
+If not operating correctly, provide recommendations.

-Test voltage and amperage draw, to ascertain that your A/C unit is not overdrawing current and wasting power.
+Measure volts/amps, test voltage and amperage draw to ascertain that your Air Conditioning unit is not overdrawing current and wasting power.

 Test starting capabilities

-Check the compressor amps with your clamp on the amp meter, check the data tag on the equipment to ensure that they are within factory specs.
-If reading not in spec, make recommendations.
+Test starting capabilities and compressor amps with your clamp on the amp meter, check the data tag on the equipment to ensure that they are within factory specs.
+If reading is not in spec, make recommendations.

 Test reversing valve functions

-Make sure reversing valve and coil valve functions are operating correctly.
-If not operating correctly make recommendations.
+Test reversing valve functions and make sure reversing valve and coil valve functions are operating correctly.

 Test safety controls (Isolator & Breaker)